Kim Young-kwang (actor): Personal life

 Kim maintains a close friendship with Lee Soo-hyuk, as well as other fellow models-turned-actors: Kim Woo-bin, Hong Jong-hyun and Sung Joon – with whom he has worked onscreen in White Christmas.
 They were given the nickname of "Model Avengers" by their fans.

 On December 12, 2013, Kim began his mandatory military service.
-However, he was only required to be enlisted for six months as a public service soldier due to his father being a Vietnam War veteran, as well as an acknowledged person of national merit.
+However, he was only required to be enlisted for six months as a public service worker due to his father being a Vietnam War veteran, as well as an acknowledged person of national merit.
 Kim was discharged in June 2014.